syncfusion-content/maui-docs/MAUI/Masked-Entry/Getting-Started.md

 Step 1: Add the NuGet to the project as discussed in the above reference section.

-Step 2: Add the namespace, as shown in the following code sample:
+Step 2: Add the namespace as shown in the following code sample.

 {% tabs %}